jpiironen/jpiironen.github.io/publications.markdown

 [Online](http://urn.fi/URN:ISBN:978-952-60-8539-5)
 [Lectio praecursoria (in Finnish)](https://aalto.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=988fbb98-3d3b-494b-a69e-aa5e00797fba)

+&#11088; The thesis won two awards:

+<i>Best doctoral thesis of year 2019 in the field of computer science, awarded by the Finnish Society for Computer Science Research (Tietotekniikan tutkimussäätiö)</i>.

-The thesis was awarded: <i>Among the top 10% of doctoral dissertations in Aalto University School of Science in 2019, judged by their academic quality, originality, and impact.</i>
+<i>Among the top 10% of doctoral dissertations in Aalto University School of Science in 2019, judged by their academic quality, originality, and impact.</i>